Goal

 This idea goes further.
 Look at the second example in the playback.

 Here quarter notes are mixed with 8th notes.
-We would count this as “1 2 and 3 4” and that is how it would sound but some of beat 4 is a rest and the quarters “eat up” the “ands” of their respective beats.
+We would count this as “1 2 and 3 4 and”, that is how it would sound but the quarters “eat up” the “ands” of their respective beats.
 So we might decided to subdivide the measure to make it more clear by writing in all the “ands” even though we don’t actually say them all out loud.

-This allows up to keep track of all beats and clearly see how it adds up.
+This allows us to keep track of all beats and clearly see how it adds up.
 We subdivided down to the 8th note since that was the smallest note.

 Now it is very clear which notes took what beats.
 This can be very handy when breaking down a complex rhythm.
 When you get stuck, consider subdividing.